josharnow/PanDerm/README.md

 - `model`: Model size - "PanDerm_Large_LP" (original paper model) or "PanDerm_Base_LP" (smaller version)
 - `nb_classes`: Set this to the number of classes in your evaluation dataset.
 - `percent_data`: Controls the percentage of training data used.
 For example, 0.1 means evaluate models using 10% of the training data.
 Modify this if you want to conduct label efficiency generalization experiments.
-- `csv_path`: Organize your dataset as described above.
+- `csv_path`: Organize your dataset as described in "Data Preparation" section.
 - `root_path`: The path of your folder for saved images.
 - `pretrained_checkpoint`: Path to the pretrain checkpoint - "panderm_ll_data6_checkpoint-499.pth" for "PanDerm_Large_LP" and "panderm_bb_data6_checkpoint-499.pth" for "PanDerm_Base_LP".